HOME

 23 Northumberland, Tyne & Wear, Co Durham and Cleveland

-24 Wales (with South Wales as inset)
+24 Wales including South Wales (WA)

 25 Scotland (with Glasgow Area as inset)